kyma-project/kyma/docs/kyma/03-01-components.md

 Logging in Kyma uses [Loki](https://github.com/grafana/loki), a Prometheus-like log management system.

-## Backup

-Kyma relies on the managed Kubernetes cluster for periodic backups of the Kubernetes objects.
-However, volumes are typically not a part of these backups.
-That's why it is recommended to take periodic backups of your volumes.
-You can do this using the VolumeSnapshot Kubernetes API resource.
-Read [this](/components/backup#new-backup-strategy) for more information.

 ## Console

 The Console is a web-based administrative UI for Kyma.
 It uses the [Luigi framework](https://github.com/SAP/luigi) to allow you to seamlessly extend the UI content with custom micro frontends.
 The Console has a dedicated Console Backend Service which provides a tailor-made API for each view of the Console UI.